Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

 \subsection{Data-Level}

 The data-level methods focus on the strategic use of data to mitigate forgetting.
 We will explore three different techniques: using cached data from past tasks for replay, synthesizing additional data to assist training, and leveraging external proxy datasets to transfer knowledge between tasks through knowledge distillation.
-We depict these three data-level methods in Fig. \ref{data-level} and summarize the currently available main methods in detail in Table \ref{Data-Level Methods}.
+We depict these data-level techniques in Fig. \ref{data-level} and summarize current main methods in Table \ref{Data-Level Methods}.